In english

 Maria Lithell Flyg

 Composer of contemporary music and singer from Stockholm, Sweden.
-Passed her masters degree in composition at the Royal Music High School in Stockholm for professor/composer Karin Rehnqvist, in 2014.
+Passed her masters degree in composition at the Royal Music High School in Stockholm in 2014.

-She has written pieces for the German ensemble recherche.
-She was comissioned to write a piece for the Swedish Radio P2 /Berwaldhallen in 2014 to the Baltic Sea Festival.
-She was also one of the finalists in the 2015 Elaine Lebendom Memorial Award, Detroite Symphony Orchestra, with an orchestral piece, In and Out, origianally written for Norrköping Symphony Orchestra.
+Maria writes both chamber music, choir, orchestral works as well as opera.
+She has been comissioned to write a piece for the Stockholm Royal Opera, Swedish Radio P2 /Berwaldhallen and the Baltic Sea Festival, Swedish National Radio P2 and the Radiochoir.
+She was also one of the finalists in the 2015 Elaine Lebendom Memorial Award, Detroite Symphony Orchestra, with an orchestral piece, In and Out, origianally written to Norrköping Symphony Orchestra.

 In June, 2019, she released an album with a selection of her chamber music – Collected Chamber Music (Footprint Records / Naxos America and Naxos direct Sweden).

-Maria has written a significant number of pieces for some of Sweden’s finest musicians, such as Martin Sturfält, Emmanuel Laville, Stockholm Saxophone Quartet, Cecilia Zilliacus, David Huang, Olle Persson, Musica Vitae, KammarensembleN, Magdalena Meitzner, Adolf Fredrik Girl’s Choir and members of the Swedish Radio Symphony Orchestra as well as members of the Royal Philharmonic Orchestra.
+Maria has written a significant number of pieces for some of Sweden’s finest musicians, such as Västerås Sinfonietta, Julia Sporsén, Vokalharmonin and Fredrik Malmberg, Martin Sturfält, Emmanuel Laville, Stockholm Saxophone Quartet, Cecilia Zilliacus, David Huang, Olle Persson, Musica Vitae, KammarensembleN, Alexandra Büchel, Magdalena Meitzner, Adolf Fredrik Girl’s Choir and members of the Swedish Radio Symphony Orchestra as well as members of the Royal Philharmonic Orchestra.
 In addition to this, she has written four chamber operas and several choral pieces.

 A distinctly Nordic brand of melancholy found in Swedish choral works has influenced Maria.
 She also has a dramatic streak that comes to the fore in some of her chamber pieces but mostly in her orchestral works.